-Copy your working client project from the last chapter or the solution project (either 06a/01_client or 06a/02_client_respnse) to 06b/01_secure_client.
+Copy your working client project from the last chapter or the solution project (either 06a/01_client or 06a/02_client_response) to 06b/01_secure_client.

-Copy the certificate/private key from the directory “ClassCerts/WWEP” into the WICED resources directory
+Copy the certificate/private key from the directory “ClassCerts/WWEP” into the WICED resources/certificates directory.

 Update the makefile to load the WWEP server root certificate into the resources

-After binding to the socket, add calls to:
+During initialization:

-Load the resources into the RAM
+Read the root certificate into RAM (use method 1 or 2)

 Initialize the root certificate

-Intialize the wiced tls context
+Initialize the TLS context

-Enable TLS on the socket
+After binding to the socket, add the call to enable TLS on the socket

-After closing the connection don't forget to deinit the tls context after the connection is done.
+Hint: Remember that you must include wiced_tls.h in the C source file to have access to the required WICED TLS functions.

 Hint: Run a "clean" before building or else your project may not see the new certificate and key.
 You will find clean at the top of the list of Make Targets.
 Just double-click on it to run it.

 (Advanced) Implement Secure WWEP Server

-Implement the server side of the secure WWEP protocol
+Implement the server side of the secure WWEP protocol.

 (Advanced) Implement Dual Secure & Insecure WWEP Client